maxtoroq/MvcAccount/README.md

 Source code and releases
 ------------------------
 Code hosted on [GitHub][3].
-Releases available on NuGet.
+Releases available via [NuGet][4].

-This project was originally hosted on [CodePlex][4], source code of earlier releases remain available there for the time being.
+This project was originally hosted on [CodePlex][5], source code of earlier releases remain available there for the time being.

 The new codebase was restructured, although it has the same functions, it's **not** backwards compatible with earlier versions.
-The motivation is explained on [this post][5].
+The motivation is explained on [this post][6].

 Resources
 ---------